There are many ways to get around campus and around Evansville. Be sure to check the Student Domestic Travel Policy before traveling.

 - Before you go to the BMV to apply for your driver's license or permit, please stop by the International Programs Office to request a letter verifying your local address.
 We will send this letter to you through the mail, and you can use the letter, along with the envelope addressed to you, as one of the documents you need verifying your local address.

-- The second document can be a bill you received at your local address (for example, from Insight or Vectren), a bank statement or receipt from your local bank, etc.
+- The second document can be a bill you received at your local address, a bank statement or receipt from your local bank, etc.

 All documents proving your identity, Social Security number, lawful status and Indiana residency will be verified through a central verification process.
 The Bureau of Motor Vehicles will issue an interim license, valid for 30 days, authorizing you to drive pending authentication of documents submitted to BMV.
 See the BMV website for more information on the required documents.